Privacy Policy

 • Non-essential profiling and automated decision-making, including those activities undertaken for marketing purposes.

-If you withdraw your consent and/or opt-out, we may not be able to provide certain products or services to you.
+If you withdraw your consent and/or opt-out, we may not be able to provide certain Tide Products or Services to you.
 If this is so, we will tell you.
-You then have the option to give us your consent again if you want to access our products or services.
+You then have the option to give us your consent again if you want to access the Tide Products and Services.

 Security

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used, changed, shared or accessed in a way it shouldn’t be.
 We will employ adequate technical and organisational security measures to protect your personal data.
-These methods include:
+Some of these measures include:

 • The pseudonymisation and encryption of personal data, where possible.

-• Ensuring the ongoing confidentiality, integrity, availability and resilience of processing systems and services via role-based access controls, confidentiality undertakings of our staff, etc.
+• Ensuring the ongoing confidentiality, integrity, availability and resilience of processing systems we use to Process your personal data via implementation of role-based access controls, confidentiality undertakings of our staff, regular data back-ups etc.

-• The ability to restore the availability and access to personal data quickly in the event of or technical incident.
+• Tools allowing us to restore the availability and access to your personal data quickly in the event of or technical incident.

-We have put in place procedures to deal with any suspected personal data breach and will let you and any applicable regulator know of a breach when we have to by law.
+We have put in place procedures to deal with any suspected personal data breaches and will let you and any applicable regulator know of a breach when we have to by law.

 Keeping your data accurate

-We will use reasonable efforts to ensure that your personal data is accurate, complete and up-to-date.
-Please ensure you notify us without undue delay of any changes to the personal data that you have provided to us by updating your details on the Tide Platform or by contacting us at the details provided in this Privacy Policy.
+We will use reasonable efforts to ensure that your personal data is accurate, complete and up to date.
+Please make sure to notify us without undue delay if there any changes in the personal data that you have provided to us by updating your details on the Tide Platform or by contacting us at the details provided in this Privacy Policy.

 Updates to this Privacy Policy